-Here’s the rest of A’s story:
+Here’s the rest of Angela’s story:

+She’s having a hard time making the transition from being together all the time to not seeing him for the next year.
 “It’s been more than a month since he left, but I still wake up crying and miserable,” she says.
 “I know I have to cope with the cards that have been dealt me, but sometimes the pain is unbearable.”

 My neighbors have been married for 23 years; the husband just left for a two year work stint in Thailand.
 His partner is fine with it, and plans to visit every couple of months.
 I guess when you’ve been together for two decades, two years seems like nothing!

 I’m married to a geologist, and most of his colleagues leave the country for work reasons.
 Sometimes they go for weeks; other times they leave for years.
 Sometimes their wives and families follow; other times, the loved ones stay home.
-My husband only leaves for six to eight weeks every summer — I’m one of the lucky ones!
+My husband only leaves for six to eight weeks every summer — I’m one of the lucky ones.

-So, though I’d absolutely hate to live apart from my husband for a year, I know his leaving isn’t a sign that he doesn’t understand or care for me.
+So, though I’d hate to live apart from my husband for a year, I know his leaving isn’t a sign that he doesn’t understand or care for me.
 Sometimes men are more achievement and work-oriented than their wives, who are more relationship-oriented.

 Understand your husband’s “Love Language”